andreasvestergaard/Surfcast/README.md

 # Surfcast

-Check the weather for surfing. faster.
+Check the weather for surfing.
+Faster.

 Made for iPhone 6/6s.